TemplateName56/Blockchain_Wallet/README.md

 # Blockchain_Wallet
-For correct work copy users.json from doc/users to your build folder.
+For correct work copy files from doc to your build folder.